GEUS-Glaciology-and-Climate/pypromice/docs/install.rst

 .. note::

 	This command line unit testing only works if pypromice is installed in the active Python environment.
-Unit testing can be run directly from the cloned pypromice top directory also either by running each script or from the command line as so: ``$ python -m unittest discover src/pypromice``
+Unit testing can be run directly from the cloned pypromice top directory also either by running each script or from the command line as so: ``$ python -m unittest discover pypromice``